 This is definitely a course you should discuss thoroughly with your instructor as all rescue courses are a little different.
-You can check out the age, medical and other requirements here, this is my course but it is pretty typical of Padi Rescue Diver certification courses worldwide.

 These are courses written by individual instructors, approved by Padi.
 These instructors use their special diving interests and skills to write courses that usually apply to their local area or particular student needs:

-- Lionfish removal
+- Lionfish removal.

-- Sea Turtle Studies
+- Sea Turtle Studies.

-- Whale Shark studies
+- Whale Shark studies.

-- Aquarium Diver
+- Aquarium Diver.

-- Advanced Wreck Diver
+- Advanced Wreck Diver.

 - And many, many more

 In my area I found that we were taking out many newly certified Open Water Divers who had trained only in lakes and quarries, we dive in the open ocean which can be quite daunting for the first time boat diver.
-I authored and had approved by Padi my ‘Ocean Safety Diver” course which offers students who have no, or very little ocean diving experience to enjoy 2 fun dives while focussing on the procedures for safely diving in the open ocean.
+I authored and had approved by Padi my ‘Ocean Safety Diver” course which offers students who have no, or very little ocean diving experience to enjoy 2 fun dives while focusing on the procedures for safely diving in the open ocean.

-Speciality courses are lots of fun and a valuable learning experience.
+Specialty courses are lots of fun and a valuable learning experience.
 Some are 2 dives, some are 4 dives.
 Some are only available to advanced divers while many are also open to open water certified divers.

-Padi Master Scuba Diver
+Padi Master Scuba Diver: